Janet Nyunmitji Forbes

-The Forbes family decided to return to their country in the 1980’s settling in the new Papulankutja (Blackstone) which was founded by her father Fred Forbes..
-She had three siblings, only her sister Dalma and herself remain.
+The Forbes family decided to return to their country in the 1980’s settling in the new Papulankutja (Blackstone) which was founded by her father Fred Forbes.
+She had three siblings, only her sister Delma and herself remain.

 Janet was a co-founder of the original Papulankutja Women’s Centre and recalls going to a meeting at Hamilton Downs in the Anangu Pitjantjatjara, Yankunyjatjara (APY) Lands to talk to government about money for the centre.
-In the early days she made batik cloth, just like the women at centres in the APY Lands where it had started and encouraged.
+In the early days she made batik cloth, just like the women at centres in the APY Lands where it had started.

 Janet learnt to make baskets from her older sister, Ruby Reid and was taught how to make punu (wooden artifacts) by her mother.
-Recently, Janet has moved into making sculptural forms from tjanpi (grass) with Tjanpi Desert Weavers.
+Janet also makes sculptural forms from tjanpi (grass) with Tjanpi Desert Weavers.